enbnt/enbnt.github.io/content/about/index.md

 per second, across  hundreds of thousands of Queries per second, tens of **b**illions of queries per day.

-For more public info on how GraphQL was used at Twitter, checkout out
+For more public info on how GraphQL was used at Twitter, checkout

   - [GraphQL Is Not A Trap (2022) - Sasha Solomon](https://www.apollographql.com/events/virtual-event/graphql-summit-october-2022/graphql-is-not-a-trap/)
   - [200 Ok!
 Error Handling in GraphQL (2020) - Sasha Solomon](https://www.youtube.com/watch?v=RDNTP66oY2o)